offchan42/vimrc/README.md

 ## How to install on Windows?

-Use [msysgit](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
+Use [msysgit (Git Bash)](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
 No special instructions needed ;-)

 ## How to install on Linux